 Fire prevention is one of the foundations of the fire service.
 Cochrane has two full-time safety code officers whose roles focus on fire safety & public education, fire inspections, fire investigations, plan reviews and issuance of permits.

-Cochrane Fire Services is now offering an exclusive behind the scenes look at one of the Town’s most loved facilities with the launch of their new interactive 360º virtual tour of the Protective Services Centre.
+Cochrane Fire Services is now offering an exclusive behind the scenes look at one of the Town’s most loved facilities with the launch of their new interactive 360º virtual tour of the Protective Services Center.

 All dollar loss fires or fires resulting in injuries or fatalities must be reported and investigated for cause, origin and circumstances.
 Once the fire investigation is completed, the information is submitted to the provincial fire commissioner’s office.
-The fire commissioner’s office then uses this information to identify potential hazardous products or make recommendations to the Alberta Building and Fire Codes for life and fire safety.
+The fire commissioner’s office then uses this information to identify potential hazardous products or make recommendations to the National Building and Fire Codes for life and fire safety.

 Fire prevention also works closely with other Town departments to ensure new subdivisions and buildings are designed and built to the most recent code requirements, regulations and guidelines.
 Fire prevention is often involved in issuing special permits or certificates.

-Fire prevention is a proactive resource for businesses, schools and anyone else in Cochrane who requires information or recommendations regarding fire safety plans, fire drills, placement of smoke detectors and selection of fire extinguishers.
+Fire prevention is a proactive resource for businesses, schools and anyone else in Cochrane who requires information or recommendations regarding fire safety plans, fire drills, replacement of smoke detectors and selection of fire extinguishers.